Table of Contents

 Can you adjust the F-Stop?

 It is very helpful to be able to adjust the F-stop and the reason is that sky conditions change and your target may be brighter or fainter.
-By adjusting the f-stop to a higher level we can cut out light coming from light pollution or a bright moon.
-By using a lower setting we can let more light in and shorten exposure time.
-For the moment, I see no reason to use lenses lower than about 2.8 which is the best I have because I can always increase exposure time in darker locations.
-It is not worth the cost of having a lower Fonumber lens just to save exposure time, but this is my choice.
+By adjusting the f-stop to a higher level, we can cut out light coming from light pollution or a bright moon.
+By using a lower setting, we can let more light in and shorten the exposure time.
+For the moment, I see no reason to use lenses lower than about 2.8, which is the best I have because I can always increase exposure time in darker locations.
+It is not worth the cost of having a lower-focal lens just to save exposure time, but this is my choice.

-Some lenses do not allow you to adjust the f-number and this is a factor to consider when choosing a lens.
+Some lenses do not allow you to adjust the f-number, and this is a factor to consider when choosing an astrophotography lens.

 Who is the Manufacturer?